silx-kit/silx/doc/source/modules/gui/plot3d/index.rst

    * - |imgPlot3DWidget|
      - :class:`Plot3DWidget` is the base Qt widget providing an OpenGL 3D scene.
        Other widgets are using this widget as the OpenGL scene canvas.
+   * - |imgSFViewParamTree|
+     - :class:`SFViewParamTree` is a :class:`QTreeView` widget that can be attached to a :class:`ScalarFieldView`.
+       It displays current parameters of the :class:`ScalarFieldView` and allows to modify it.
+       Sample code: :doc:`viewer3dvolume_example`.

 Public modules
 --------------